 Delay Any Changes in Lifestyle

-When Jared received his official acceptance for his new job at a 40% increase in compensation, I took the happy initiative and began looking at rental properties.
-By the time Jared started work, we were already in the middle of closing.
+When Hubby received his official acceptance for his new job at a 40% increase in compensation, I took the happy initiative and began looking at rental properties.
+By the time Hubby started work, we were already in the middle of closing.
 His sign up bonus barely made it into the bank account before it was sent to escrow.

 Do you know how absolutely reckless I was?
 That was quite possibly one of the top 3 stupidest moves of my life.